FEATURED POST

 Materials

-Many materials have been used for poppers, with one obvious quality required: its must float.
+Many materials have been used for poppers, with one obvious requirement: it must float.

 The first poppers were made in the Ozarks in the late 1800's, from beer bottle corks and turkey feathers.
 Since then, cork has been the traditional go-to.
-Its a little heavy, but is fairly tough.
+Its a little heavy, but it is rugged.

 Balsa wood came into the mix in the 20th century prior to WWII.
 Its light, but can be a tad fragile.